 Ted Sargent received the B.Sc.Eng.
-(Engineering Physics) from Queen’s University in 1995 and the Ph.D. in Electrical and Computer Engineering (Photonics) from the University of Toronto in 1998.
-He holds the rank of University Professor in the Edward S. Rogers Sr. Department of Electrical & Computer Engineering at the University of Toronto.
-He holds the Canada Research Chair in Nanotechnology and also serves as Vice-Dean for Research for the Faculty of Applied Science and Engineering.
+(Engineering Physics) from Queen’s University in 1995 and the PhD in Electrical and Computer Engineering (Photonics) from the University of Toronto in 1998.
+He holds the rank of University Professor in The Edward S. Rogers Sr. Department of Electrical & Computer Engineering at the University of Toronto.
+He holds the Canada Research Chair in Nanotechnology and also serves as the Vice-President International for the University of Toronto.

 - Fellow of the Royal Society of Canada